 Of course, if you've opted to form a Nevada LLC and reside elsewhere, with operations in another state, you still may be subject to that state's requirements depending upon how your financial and legal affairs are organized.

-When you form a Nevada LLC, you enjoy the highest state privacy levels available.
+When you form a Nevada LLC, you enjoy a good deal of privacy.
 Unlike many other states, Nevada LLCs do not require a list of member (owner) names to be filed with the state.
-That means that investors can remain anonymous, using an attorney or other hired hand to serve as the person of record.
+That means that investors can remain anonymous, using an attorney or registered agent to serve as the person of record.
 You can add an extra level of security by having the membership units owned by a generically named revocable trust fund.

 One of the benefits of forming an LLC is protecting your personal assets from business liability.
 In the state of Nevada, liability is limited to the company.
-As a manager, officer, or director, you aren’t normally held responsible for the company’s liabilities or obligations unless you are part of an outright fraud or sign documents in which you offer a personal guarantee on your assets so the lender can come after you in the event the Nevada LLC doesn't repay the obligation.
+As a manager, officer, or director, you aren’t normally held responsible for the company’s liabilities or obligations unless you are part of an outright fraud or sign a contract in which you offer a personal guarantee on your assets so the lender can come after you in the event the Nevada LLC doesn't repay the obligation.

 Furthermore, unlike other states, a Nevada LLC does not require firms to file a list of company assets.
 That means there is no record of the assets being linked to you in any way except for your filings with the IRS, which are protected by law.
-This means that if you can avoid any other records linking you to the money, it is theoretically possible you could be a schoolteacher halfway across the country yet have millions tucked away in private businesses, stocks, bonds, mutual funds, and other assets in a Nevada LLC.
+This means it is possible you could be a schoolteacher halfway across the country yet have millions tucked away in private businesses, stocks, bonds, mutual funds, and other assets in a Nevada LLC.